 Misreporting or failure to report to a PRTR may result in substantial penalties.
-Therefore, it is always worth investigating whether or not the facility has to report based on the list of reportable substances, unless it is absolutely certain that none are present on site.
-It is also worth repeating this investigation every year, especially in case of changes in materials used on site or changes in reporting requirements.
+Therefore, it is always worth investigating whether or not the facility has to report if any of the list of reportable substances are known to be present on-site.
+It is also worth repeating this investigation every year and documenting the process, especially in case of changes in materials used on-site or changes in PRTR reporting requirements.